Sorzus-michael/InstinctAI/README.md

-# Instrazam
+# InstinctAI
 # ***IN PROTOTYPE STAGE***
 # ***WORKS WITH NO ERRORS ON INSTRUMENTALLY SIMPLE SONGS***
 # ****RELEASE DATE:6th of july 2023****

 [![License: GPL-3.0](https://img.shields.io/badge/License-GPL%203.0-blue.svg)](https://opensource.org/licenses/GPL-3.0)

-Instrazam is a C++ AI library that allows you to determine what instruments were used in a song.
+InstinctAI is a C++ AI library that allows you to determine what instruments were used in a song.
 It utilizes advanced audio analysis techniques and machine learning algorithms to accurately identify the instruments present in the audio tracks.

 ## Features